urho3d/SLikeNet/readme.txt

    "myDatabaseName".
 The max packet size should be increased to 1000M.

 5.7 AutopatcherServer_SelfScaling
-   Description: Expanded version of AutopatcherServer.
+   Description: Extended version of AutopatcherServer.
 It will self-scale to
                 load, using the Rackspace Cloud to add additional servers when all servers are full.
 Load balancing is accomplished with the help of ClouseServer / ClouseClient.
 DynDNS is used to point to